cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 ---

 # What is Acra?
+An overview.

 Acra is a data security toolkit for modern distributed applications.
 It is written in Go, aimed for modern cloud applications that store sensitive data in PostgreSQL/mySQL-compatible SQL databases, and any other datastores.
 It enables application-level/field-level encryption of data in your application and a number of additional data security techniques to protect sensitive data in modern applications in a convenient way.

+Acra consists of a number of engines (SQL Proxy, API service/proxy, in-app SDK) that enable applying security controls to the data exactly where the data flows, with shared crypto key storage and unified configuration language.

 With Acra you can: